 I was previously aware of the cold-weather advantages of lithiums versus alkalines, but was pleasantly surprised by the disparity at so-called "normal" temperatures, with the lithiums giving 5 times more life than alkalines and stretching that advantage to 14 times at colder temperatures.
 With lithium AAs recently having dropped in price up here in the Great White North, and now available in 12-packs instead of just 4s, I may run them all year round, and not just in the F90X :-).
 You also don't have to worry about them leaking all over in the battery compartment if you forget them for a long period of time in the camera.
 Lithium AAs are also much cheaper and readily available than the 2CR5 battery used in the EOS-1 without its accessory grip (which does allow you to use AAs).

-Verdict - Today, the F90(X) has largely been lost in the shuffle when people are looking at 1990s SLRs.
+Today, the F90(X) has largely been lost in the shuffle when people are looking at 1990s SLRs.
 Admittedly, not that all that many people are looking at '90s SLRs to begin with ;-).
-Many 35mm enthusiasts look on that period as a kind of wasteland, filled with technically-capable yet uninspiring cameras, and it is hard to argue with that in many respects.
+Many 35mm enthusiasts look on that period as a wasteland, filled with technically-capable yet uninspiring cameras, and it is hard to argue with that in many respects.
 On the other hand, many present-day Nikon DSLR owners find the user interface of the fourth-gen F100 more familiar with its twin command dial setup, and prefer its better forward compatibility with newer AF Nikkors (such as supporting Vibration Reduction with AF-S lenses).
-So, most people pass the F90X by, which is to your advantage if you are willing to give one a try.
+So, many people pass the F90X by, which is to your advantage if you are willing to give one a try.
 Much like the situation with the F-801 & F-801s, you may as well go for the newer body (F90X/N90s) over the older one (F90/N90); you get all the improvements for the same money.
 If you are only going to use MF lenses, the improved AF of the F90X won't be an advantage, but the improved weathersealing and 1/3 stop shutter graduations are definitely worthwhile upgrades.
 Mind you, if an F90 fell out of the sky into your hands, it would be nothing to sneeze at.

 The foibles of the F90X are remarkably few: